lapinek/platform-scripting/README.md

 > Using the `Paste Raw Text` option, you can import cURL commands into [Postman](https://www.postman.com/), if that is your preferred environment for making arbitrary network requests.
 Explicitly adding the "Content-Type: text/plain" header will instruct Postman to use `raw` body for sending the data.
 In the terminal, this header is not needed.
 >
 > When you execute the command and the system does not redeploy immediately, it probably means that it didn't detect any changes in the file system that were worth of the effort.
 When such changes occur in the watched locations after executing the command, deployment will be initiated.

+Finally, remember that the script files are not expected to be edited directly in the containers.
+Thus, the scripts files are not copied by `bin/config.sh save` from the containers to the staging area and more importantly, they are not copied to the master directory by by `bin/config.sh save`.
+This means, that if you changing script files in staging area, you will need to remember to copy good ones back to the master directory manually.

 ## Scripting in the ForgeRock Components